Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Estimation and numerical experiments

-\textbf{Measles outbreaks:} As the second example, we use measles outbreak data from New York City between 1928 and 1964, which has been shown to exhibit chaotic behavior~\cite{schaffer1985strange, sugihara1990nonlinear}.
-We observe that this measles time-series exhibits an intermittent-burst structure: over long intervals, the values of reported cases remain near a low baseline, while rising rapidly during short bursts.
-This characteristic is similar to the $z_3$-direction observation of the R\"ossler system.
-Thus, we take a log transformation of this time-series and then calculate the $\mathcal{E}_{n}^{*}$ for two time-delay embeddings $\mathcal{E}_{n}^{*}(F(x))$ and $\mathcal{E}_{n}^{*}(F(\log(1 + x)))$.
-We observe that after the log transformation, the value of $\mathcal{E}^{*}$ consistently increases across different time-delay embedding parameters, as expected.
-All results are shown in the figure~\ref{fig:Real World Datasets}.
+\textbf{Measles outbreaks:} We use measles outbreak data from New York City between 1928 and 1964, which has been shown to exhibit chaotic behavior~\cite{schaffer1985strange, sugihara1990nonlinear} as our second example.
+This time series contains intermittent outbreak bursts, with long intervals near a low baseline and high-amplitude events, which is similar to observations in the $z_3$-direction of the R\"ossler system.
+We compare the time-delay reconstruction built from the raw counts $x_t$ and from the transformed series $\log(1+x_t)$.
+For each pair of delay parameters $(m, \tau)$, we compute $\widehat{\mathcal{E}}_{n,k,N}^{*}$ using the same estimator.

+We observe that the log transformation gives lower $\widehat{\mathcal E}_{n,k,N}^{*}$ over all combinations of delay parameters, suggesting that it reduces burst-dominated future-cloud dispersion in the finite-resolution setting.
+The results are shown in Figure~\ref{fig:Real World Datasets}.